-story, tree vegetation lost
+story, tree vegetation lost, war memorial

 Wickham Point Wishing Tree shown on Town of Caloundra Brisbane Lands Agent's District Dept of Mapping & Surveying 1978 Kings Beach/Shelly Beach